stupendousC/radio-lovelace/README.md

 **Questions:**
 - How will you keep track of the order of songs?
 Where will this state live?
-A: I will need to add a new state of Order (I don't want to risk unforeseen side effects if I were to alter ID based on Order placement) in Playlist.js.
+*** A: I will need to add some indication of order (I don't want to risk unforeseen side effects if I were to alter ID based on Order placement) in Playlist.js.
 I CANNOT store this in App.js or Radioset.js b/c there are multiple playlists.
+So what I'm goign to do is to store in the Playlist.state the attribute of songsInOrder, where it's an array of all the song ids.
+Anytime an event triggers in Track.js to move a song up, it calls its parent which is Playlist, and from the props I know which song id will need to go to index 0, so I .setState() on this new songsInOrder, afterwards everything should re-render and show my selected song on the top of the view page ***
 - Will you need to switch a functional component to a classical component?
-A: Playlist.js
+*A: Playlist.js*
 - Do you need to lift any existing state?
 What will happen to the code to manage this state?
-A: I will have to lift the state of whichever id# gets selected, up the chain from Track -> Playlist, and move that song to Order 0, and push everyone else affected back by 1.
+*A: I will have to lift the state of whichever id# gets selected, up the chain from Track -> Playlist, and move that song in its state of songsInOrder[] to index 0.*
-HOLD UP!
-Should I also pass the order up thru Radioset to App? otherwise every rendering might erase my Order states saved down in Playlist???

 - If you do lift state, can you convert the child component back to a functional component?
 A: yes, unless that child component has other states it needs to keep track of.
-But in this case, I could switch Playlist back to functional component?
-Oh, what to do... ?!
+In this case, my child component is Track.js and I'm going to leave it as a functional state.
 - Is the component that maintains the state the same as the component where the event occurs?
 If not, how will you communicate between components?
 A: Not necessarily.
 If the component with the state storage is not the same as the component with the event-trigger.
 Then I just need to invoke the parentCallBack fcn and pass by identifying parameters back via props.
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.
+**Track.js --trigger--> Playlist.js -> .setState(songsInOrder: newOrder) --render--> Track.js**